Dry ski slope: Recent materials

 The most recent development has seen a crop of materials providing both impact protection and slope lubrication as well as the ability to perform turns, erect jumps, rails and quarterpipes and provide a ride that is closer to the feel of real snow.
-Neveplast is one of these, a newer material whose use is becoming even more common.
-This new type of mat, which uses a concentric arrangement of conical stems, is marketed for downhill, snowboarding and cross country skiing.
+Neveplast is one of these, which uses a concentric arrangement of conical stems and is marketed for downhill, snowboarding and cross country skiing.
 Neveplast claims to be certified as having the same coefficient of friction between the surface and the ski as snow, allowing the skier a good side grip, with the same skis used on the snow, and without the need for water.
 The Neveplast cooling hole has a comparable diameter to the F.I.S. slalom pole standards used for training and competition in both slalom and giant slalom.
 Neveplast is also used for school camps.
 This surface is modular and flexible, used frequently also for Urban freestyle parks.